mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ![With stop sequences](../assets/images/hands-on-llm-tutorial/011b.png)
 {% endgallery %}

-There's your rudiemntary chatbot.
-Each time you hit generate, you are sending the previous conversations (the history) as well as your latest input.
+That's a rudiemntary chatbot.
+Each time we hit generate, the previous conversations (the history) are being sent, along with the latest input.
 The model produces an output until it hits the stop sequence.

 {% notice "info" %}